 The belief is that locks do not require moisturizer as your natural loose hair should cease.
 We know that dry hair breaks easily and know brittle locks are a great turn-off such that you can just cut them off.

 To avoid such from happening, purchase a leave-in moisturizer you can find them in beauty shops.

 Use apple cider vinegar in place of conditioners.

-The habit of using conditioners daily on your locks should stop, especially on your new locks, as conditioners will make them loose hence damaged; to avoid that from happening, rinse your hair with apple cider vinegar its amazing on the locks as it leaves them soft and conditioned and prevent build up.
+The habit of using conditioners daily on your locks should stop, especially on your new locks, as conditioners will make them loose hence damaged.

 Dry your locks after washing

 When we do not dry our locks well, they develop a mildew smell .you can try imaging how the clothes you haven’t put out to dry for like two days to dry the smell is terrible.

 You can invest in a drier, but ensure it’s on low heat to dry your hair or sit up wait it out, and while at it.
 Ensure that your locks are loose and don’t cover them until you are sure they are dry